 Most groups adopt a requirement that members attend meetings for a certain period of time, usually between 3 and 6 months, before assuming a group service position.
 This allows time for newcomers to ground themselves in the S-Anon program before taking on service responsibilities.
 Members are commonly elected (or volunteer) for 3-, 6- or 12-month periods of service, as decided by the group.
 Frequent rotation gives all members the privilege of serving.
 Tradition Two reminds us that group officers are trusted servants; they lead but do not govern.

 S-Anon groups have an additional responsibility to fulfill.
 As discussed in Part 1, above, S-Anon groups hold the ultimate authority and responsibility for the functioning of the fellowship as a whole (Concept One).
-A local group exercises that authority and responsibility by electing and supporting their Area (state or group of Canadian provinces) Delegate, giving that Delegate feedback when requested through the Group Contact Person or Group Representative, and taking an interest in the Delegate’s report after she or he attends the World Service Conference.
+A local group exercises that authority and responsibility by electing and supporting their Area (state or province) Delegate, giving that Delegate feedback when requested through the Group Contact Person or Group Representative, and taking an interest in the Delegate’s report after she or he attends the World Service Conference.
 Issues being discussed at the World Service Conference may seem abstract or unimportant when compared to everyday problems and concerns, but becoming informed about those issues results in a more informed group conscience, and better decisions for our fellowship.

 Autonomy of Individual Groups